kiliansinger/codetricks/README.md

 ## Using our new skills

 In these chapters we will use our new skills to finetune large language models to specific tasks.
 I will also show you how to finetune Optical-Character-Recognition such that it can read and convert your handwritten lecture notes including math formulas into markdown, even if you have a terrible handwriting.
 Also I found the first speech recognition software that can transcribe my lecture with all the mixture of german, physics, english.
 I will show you how to get aroundt the memory demand that the original code had by segmenting your task.
+These are currently all highly sought programming tasks in companies.
+So have a look and add it to your skill portfolio.

 [10 - Finetuning Large Language Models](./10-finetuning_llms.md)